 The adaptive immune system consists of two main classes of leukocytes (white blood cells) called B-cells and T-cells.
 B-cells are responsible for the secretion of antibodies specific to foreign antigens.
 T-cells are responsible both for activating B-cells (T-helper cells) and for killing pathogens/pathogen infected host cells (T-killer cells).
 This branch of the immune system is adaptive, and there are several different processes that need to happen to mature immune cells which then make them highly specific to antigens encountered on pathogens and subsequently presented by the innate immune system.

 Our adaptive immunity is continually developing throughout our lives, as we come into contact with the various germs that are constantly around us.
 It is also through adaptive immunity that vaccines work.
-We will explore what this means for us practically in the next blog.
+We explore what this means for us practically our separate article: ‘What is a Virus?’